verji/verji-backend-conventions/MARTEN_REPOSITORIES.md

 ### OwnableAggregate and ACL

-Domain aggregates inherit from `OwnableAggregate` to support ACL:
+Domain aggregates typically inherit from `BaseAggregate`.
+Use `OwnableAggregate` (which inherits from `BaseAggregate`) when the aggregate has an ownership concept - where the owner gets additional privileges or visibility for the object:

 ```csharp
 public abstract class OwnableAggregate : BaseAggregate, IOwnable